Charlie Setford: Personal life

-Charlie has a younger brother, Tommy Setford, who is also a goalkeeper and currently plays for Arsenal's academy as well as the England U17s.
+Charlie has a younger brother, Tommy Setford, who is also a goalkeeper and currently plays for Stevenage, on loan from Arsenal as well as the England U21s.
 Charlie and Tommy's father is English pro golfer Chris Setford, who has been living in the Netherlands due to his career.

 Setford's favourite team other than Ajax is Southampton, as his English father is from Alton near the city.
 Setford says he and his family only speak English at home.